Cheap Cake Lady Customers Want

 - Are you willing to deliver cakes to this customer?

-- Are you willing to charge for the deliver of cakes to this customer?
+- Are you willing to charge for the delivery of cakes to this customer?

 - Where does your perfect customer live (what neighborhood)?